-- Decreasing the time and cost to build the currently funded hydrogen stations
+- Decreasing the time and cost to build the current and future hydrogen station network

-- Strategizing the next steps in market development in and beyond California
+- Developing and implementing the next steps in market commercialization in and beyond California

 - Defining a path forward for CaFCP’s hydrogen station database software, the Station Operational Status System